aiformankind/Meet-the-Volunteers/README.md

 **What is your current day job ?**

-> I'm a Machine Learning Scientist working on TV Ad understanding
+> I'm a Machine Learning Scientist working on TV Ad understanding.

 **What attracted you to AI For Mankind ?**